booqable/wordpress-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Enables your customers to make rental reservations from your website by Connecting Wordpress to Booqable Reservation Software.
-Reservations are securly stored in the Booqable backoffice app.
+Reservations are securely stored in the Booqable backoffice app.

 == Description ==